apwbs/CAKE-Ethereum/README.md

 ### Message ciphering and delivering

+Firstly, run the SDM server with `python3 sdm_server.py`.
 To cipher a message and store it on the blockchain, open the 'data_owner.py' file.
-Firstly, run 'generate_pp_pk()' to instantiate the data owner, then modify the file 'data.json' with the data you want to cipher.
-Then, run the main() function, but remember to modify the access policy and the entries that you need to cipher with a particular policy: lines highlighted with `###LINES###` in the file.
+Modify the file 'data.json' with the data you want to cipher.
+Then, modify the access policy and the entries that you need to cipher with a particular policy: lines highlighted with `###LINES###` in the file.
+Run the script with the `handshake` function to receive a number to cipher.
+Finally, run the script with the signature and the ciphering request.

 ### Key requests

-To obtain a key from the authorities there are two ways.
-The first one (the one in the main) is to send a request using an SLL client-server connection, the second option is to send a key request on chain and get an IPFS link on chain to open.
-To send a request via SSL, open the 'client.py' file, specify the constants like 'reader_address', 'gid' etc. and then run `python3 server_authority*.py`.
+To obtain a key from the authorities send a request using an SLL client-server connection.
+To send a request via SSL, open the 'client.py' file, specify the constants like 'reader_address', 'message_id' etc. and then run `python3 skm_server.py`.
 Then, run `python3 client.py` to firstly start the handshake function and then to ask for a key.
 Send these two messages in different moments just commenting the action that you do not want to perform.

 ### Message reading

-Once you have obtained a part of a key from all the authorities, open the 'reader.py' file and run the generate_public_parameters() function.
-Then put the right values in the 'message_id' and
-'slice_id' constants and run the main() function to read the message.
+Once you have obtained a key from the SKM, open the 'client.py' file and put the right values in the 'message_id' and 'slice_id' constants and run the `send` function to ask for the accessing request.